splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Change the dashboard name and description
 ------------------------------------------------

 Specify a name for the mirror in the target group.
-The default name suggested when creating a new dashboard mirror is the name of the original dashboard, which may be different from the displayed name of the dashboard you are currently mirroring if that dashboard itself is a mirror.
+The default name suggested when creating a new dashboard mirror is the name of the original dashboard, which might be different from the displayed name of the dashboard you are currently mirroring if that dashboard itself is a mirror.

 Specify a new description for the mirror in the target group.
 As with the name, the default will come from the dashboard.
 A dashboard or mirror’s description is visible when you select :guilabel:`Dashboard Info` from the Actions menu.